Fee Estimation

 # On-Chain

 Lightning's security model is dependent on the ability to confirm a claim transaction under a variety of circumstances, such as before a timelock expires.
 To ensure that LDK is able to confirm claim transactions in a timely manner or bump the fee on an existing transaction, LDK utilizes the FeeEstimator to fetch feerates for high priority transactions.
-For example, the ConfirmationTarget::OnChainSweep specifies the feerate used when we have funds available on-chain that must be spent before a certain expiry time, beyond which our counterparty could potentially steal them.
+For example, the ConfirmationTarget::UrgentOnChainSweep specifies the feerate used when we have funds available on-chain that must be spent before a certain expiry time, beyond which our counterparty could potentially steal them.
 Additionally, the ConfirmationTarget::OutputSpendingFee is used by the OutputSweeper utility to ensure that, after channel closure, all funds are eventually swept to an onchain address controlled by the user.

 # Off-Chain

 From an off-chain perspective, the FeeEstimator provides vital information that is used when opening, closing, and operating channels with peers on the Lightning Network.
-For example, when opening an inbound channel or updating an existing channel with a counterparty, LDK will compare the counterparty's proposed feerate with the minimum feerate that is allowed for that type of channel (ex: anchor or non-anchor channel).
+For example, when opening an inbound channel or updating an existing channel with a counterparty, LDK will compare the counterparty's proposed feerate with the minimum feerate that is allowed for that type of channel (e.g., anchor or non-anchor channel).
 If the proposed fee is too low, LDK may return an error and suggest closing the channel.
 During these operations, LDK will reference the ConfirmationTarget::MinAllowedAnchorChannelRemoteFee and the ConfirmationTarget::MinAllowedNonAnchorChannelRemoteFee.
 Therefore, it's recommended to ensure that the minimum allowable fees are not set too high, thus increasing the risk that a peer's proposed feerate is too low, potentially resulting in a force closure.
-See the Best Practices section in this documentation for more helpful tips when implementing LDK's FeeEstimator.

 Another instance where LDK utilizes the FeeEstimator is during a cooperative channel closure.
 In this case, LDK references the ConfirmationTarget::ChannelCloseMinimum and ConfirmationTarget::NonAnchorChannelFee to estimate a feerate range, which is then proposed to the counterparty for closing the channel.